jerryjappinen/Servant/sites/servant/documentation/components/article.md

 	<tr>
 		<th scope="row"><code>index()</code></th>
-		<td>The index number of the article in its category.
+		<td>The index number of the article on its level.
 Articles are sorted alphabetically by ID, and the index number of the first </td>
 		<td>Integer</td>
 	</tr>